Well, maybe not everything. 😉

 Q: How do I register?

-Next, go to the PHM event page on rundisney.com.
-Under the Events tab, you’ll see each race listed as well as the Fairy Tale Challenge, (which is the Princess 10k and Half Marathon.)
-Click on the event you want to register for and it will lead you to a Disney log-in.
-The rest is easy!
-(For ways to save money, visit my Budgeting post.)
+To register, go to the Princess Half Marathon event page on rundisney.com.
+Under the Weekend Overview tab, you’ll see each race listed with the words Registration Opening Soon.
+Once registration begins, (either at 10:00 am or a few minutes before,) those words will turn into Register Now.
+Click on the event you want to register for and it will lead you to a queue.

 Q: Will the 2020 races sell out right away?